cjdev2/kafka-rx/README.md

   }
 ```

-Check out the [words-to-WORDS](examples/TopicTransformProducer.scala) producer for a full working example.
+Check out the [words-to-WORDS](examples/TopicTransformProducer.scala) producer or the [twitter-streaming](examples/twitter-streaming) demo for a full working example.

 #### Reliable Message Processing